sig-net/multichain-abstract-account/README.md

 # MultiChain Abstract Account

-This is an experimental repository that intents to create a MultiChain Abstract Account with the following capabilities:
+This is an experimental repository that intents to create a MultiChain Abstract Account using Near Chain Signatures with the following capabilities:

 - User can authorize transaction on the account using any [Auth Method](#auth-methods)
   - If two auth methods are added to one account, they can be used interchangeably